GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 ## Example

-{% Banner 'info', 'body' %} To see this in action, try out the [demo](https://goo.gle/demo-event-level-conversion-measurement-api) ⚡️ and see the corresponding [code](https://github.com/GoogleChromeLabs/trust-safety-demo/tree/main/conversion-measurement). {% endBanner %}
+{% Banner 'info', 'body' %} To see this in action, try out the [demo](http://goo.gle/demo-attribution-reporting) ⚡️ and see the corresponding [code](https://github.com/GoogleChromeLabs/trust-safety-demo/tree/main/conversion-measurement). {% endBanner %}

-Here's how the API records and reports a conversion.
+Here's how the API records and reports an attribution.
 Note that this is how a click-to-convert flow would work with the current API.
 Future iterations of this API [may be different](#use-cases).

 ### Ad click (steps 1 to 5)